 Aaron Belkin is a scholar, author, activist and dancer.
 He has written and edited more than twenty five scholarly articles, chapters and books, the most recent of which is a study of contradictions in American warrior masculinity and the ways in which smoothing over those contradictions makes U.S. empire seem unproblematic.
 The book, titled Bring Me Men, was first published by Columbia University Press in 2012 and then picked up by Oxford University Press in 2013.
 Since 1999, Belkin has served as founding director of the Palm Center, which the Advocate named as one of the most effective gay rights organizations in the nation.
 He designed and implemented much of the public education campaign that eroded popular support for military anti-gay discrimination, and when “don’t ask, don’t tell” was repealed, the president of the Evelyn and Walter Haas Jr. Fund observed that, “this day never would have arrived (or it would have been a much longer wait) without the persistent, grinding work of the Michael Palm Center.”
 Harvard Law Professor Janet Halley said of Belkin that, “Probably no single person deserves more credit for the repeal of ‘don’t ask, don’t tell.”

-Spencer P. Boyer is a Nonresident Senior Fellow in the Foreign Policy Program at the Brookings Institution and an Adjunct Assistant Professor in the School of Foreign Service at Georgetown University.
-In addition, he has affiliations with public affairs and security-focused consulting firms based in Washington, D.C. and Silicon Valley.
+Spencer P. Boyer is the Director of the Washington Office of the Brennan Center for Justice at New York University School of Law.
+He is also an Adjunct Professor at the School of Foreign Service at Georgetown University and a Senior Fellow at the Penn Biden Center for Diplomacy & Global Engagement at the University of Pennsylvania.
 He served in senior roles in both terms of the Obama administration.
 From 2014 – 2017, he was the National Intelligence Officer for Europe in the National Intelligence Council—the center for long-range strategic thinking within the U.S. Intelligence Community.
 During the first term of the administration, he served as a Deputy Assistant Secretary of State for European and Eurasian Affairs.
 He began his career as a lawyer with the international law firm of Jones Day and subsequently served with international courts and tribunals in The Hague, Zurich, and Paris.
 He has been Executive Director and War Powers Initiative Director at a Georgetown University-based NGO and a Director, Senior Fellow, or Visiting Scholar with numerous think tanks, including the Center for American Progress, the Center for Transatlantic Relations at Johns Hopkins SAIS, and the Woodrow Wilson International Center for Scholars.
 Mr. Boyer is a graduate of Wesleyan University and received his J.D. from New York University School of Law.
 While at NYU, he also obtained a master’s degree in French Studies, with a concentration in French politics, history, and economy.

 Terry Brackett is a retired Washington, D.C. energy lawyer and former legal advisor to Dr. Matthew Holden at the Federal Energy Regulatory Commission.
 She has done extensive volunteer work concentrating on issues impacting women, including sexual violence and sex trafficking.
 Ms. Brackett is a member of the Board of the US National Committee, UN Women.